-The good news is the nuclear ban can be reversed with a single amendment to the Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth).
+The good news is the nuclear ban can be reversed with a single amendment to the Environment Protection and Biodiversity Conservation Act 1999.

-Nuclear energy is a readily deployable, zero emissions, baseload energy and it shouldn’t be excluded from Australia’s energy mix.
+Nuclear energy is a safe, readily deployable, zero emissions power source and should be included in Australia’s energy mix.

 It provides around 10 per cent of the world’s power, safely providing zero emission electricity to billions of people in more than 30 countries.